xGabrielR/Olist-Price-Elasticity/README.md

 Source: Wikipedia.

 **Business Problem**: In Olist, products is selled by a people called `seller` and exists some key products to drive sales, such as top 10% or top 20% most selled products, this products can have unique pattern and some mining can be done with this products + orders data.
 Based on this context, olist is a marketplace and receive a fee (Seller sell products and olist receive maybe 10% ~ 25% of product price), a fee is how a marketplace receive money for joining sellers and customers.
-The products can have promo, discount, inflation adjust and other random events that change product price, this change can affect demand, people cannot buy more of a given product because the price is very expensive or people will buy a LOT of this product because have a very low price, this phenomenon can be easily seen in traditional grocery, older products have a very low price (in may cases) in promo or with discount to sell very fast because new and fresh products is available on warehouse just waiting to have space in product shelf to be placed and price up again.
+The products can have promo, discount, inflation adjust and other random events that change product price, this variables changes can affect demand, people cannot buy more of a given product because the price is very expensive or people will buy a LOT of this product because have a very low price, this phenomenon can be easily seen in traditional grocery, older products have a very low price (in may cases) in promo or with discount to sell very fast because new and fresh products is available on warehouse just waiting to have space in product shelf to be placed and price up again.

+Is possible to see a event called "greve dos caminhoneiros no Brasil" (https://oglobo.globo.com/economia/com-greve-de-caminhoneiros-supermercados-ficam-sem-estoque-precos-disparam-na-feira-22708506), is possible to see in the reference text a paragraph: "*Só vem trabalhar quem tem coragem, porque as verduras aumentaram 100%.
+A caixa de alface saía por R$ 10.
+Comprei por R$ 60 — contou Adolfo Almeida, verdureiro há 25 anos.*".
+The truck driver in Brazil stop working dude the high gas price, this impact the grocery store, the store not receiving new products and the remaining ones have a very high price, in this example, a product called "alface" have a price increase by 83%.

 "A good's price elasticity of demand (PED) is a measure of how sensitive the quantity demanded is to its price.
 When the price rises, quantity demanded falls for almost any good (law of demand), but it falls more for some than for others.
 The price elasticity gives the percentage change in quantity demanded when there is a one percent increase in price, holding everything else constant.
-If the elasticity is −2, that means a one percent price rise leads to a two percent decline in quantity demanded.
+If the elasticity is **−2**, that means a **one percent price rise leads to a two percent decline in quantity demanded**.
 Other elasticities measure how the quantity demanded changes with other variables (e.g. the income elasticity of demand for consumer income changes)".

 Source: Wikipedia.